Stonesjtu/go-docker/README.md

 * FireWorks module: submit FireWorks workflow commands to go-docker, https://bitbucket.org/osallou/go-docker-fireworks/
 * Live: view job logs in real-time, https://bitbucket.org/osallou/go-docker-live/

+## Python

+go-docker and its components (go-docker-web, ...) are Python 2.7+ and Python 3 compatible.
+However, Mesos does not provide yet Python 3 libraries.

+If you do not plan to use mesos, you can simply delete plugins/mesos.* files.

 ## Dependencies